FredericRP/Standard-Assets/StringDataList/README.md

 # String data list

+It's a kind of dynamic enum enabler.
 Let say you want to allow your designer to edit some string properties in your project (you, fool) but there are only a limited amount of allowed strings, like characters names, seasons or anything, and for whatever reason, you don't want or cannot use enums.
 Or maybe you have a list of data, and you don't want to have a "name" property of each data nor you want the list to display "Element 0", "Element 1", but instead you want to use your own names: for instance "Cat, dog, unicorn, etc".

 This is the asset for you.
+You can store the value as a string or an integer and display it as a string picked in an existing external list.

 ![Customise names of elements in an array](Documentation~/images/list-naming.jpg)